-Likewise, SJNG asserts that the information shown in lines 1 and 2 on Schedule A-9 regarding the vendors, the receipt point, gross and net amounts of daily and monthly MMBtus, and the Wellhead and Citygate prices per MMBtu are algebraic functions of the information shown in lines 16 and 17 of the same columns.
+Likewise, SJNG asserts that the information shown in lines 1-6 on Schedule A-9 regarding the vendors, the receipt point, gross and net amounts of daily and monthly MMBtus, and the Wellhead and Citygate prices per MMBtu are algebraic functions of the information shown in lines 16 and 17 of the same columns.
 Therefore, SJNG argues, this information would permit other vendors to determine contractual information which, if made public "would impair the efforts of [SJNG] to contract goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 We agree.

-Finally, SJNG requests confidential classification of the name, address, phone number, fax number, remittance person's name, bank account number, company logo, customer number, contract number, and contract date found on its vendor(s) invoices. argues that this is contractual data, the disclosure of which could impair SJNG's ability to contract for goods and services on favorable terms.
-We agree.
+Finally, SJNG requests confidential classification of the name, address, phone number, fax number, remittance person's name, bank account number, company logo, customer number, contract number, and contract date found on its vendor(s) invoices, except for the invoices from FGT.
+SJNG argues that this is contractual data, the disclosure of which could impair SJNG's ability to contract for goods and services on favorable terms.
 Knowledge of the name of SJNG's vendor(s), contract number(s), and contract date(s), would give other competing vendors knowledge of the expiration dates of SJNG's contracts, which would enable other suppliers to know when a particular contract needs to be replaced or continued.
 If this information were made public, SJNG asserts that it would be at a disadvantage, because suppliers may expect SJNG to pay a higher price because of the suppliers' knowledge of SJNG's circumstances.
-SJNG also argues that the MCF, MMBTU, Rate, and amount on it vendor invoice(s) is contractual information, the disclosure of which could impair SJNG's ability to contract for goods and services on favorable terms.
 We agree.

+SJNG also argues that the MCF, MMBTU, Rate, and amount on its vendor invoice(s) is contractual information, the disclosure of which could impair SJNG's ability to contract for goods and services on favorable terms.
+For the FGT invoices only, SJNG discloses the rate, since it public information, but requests confidential treatment for the MCF, MMBTU, and the amount.
 The information on the invoice shows the actual quantity and price per therm of gas purchased.
-Knowledge of the FGT assigned points of delivery (POI), price, and quantity received by SJNG would give other competing vendors information ORDER NO. PSC-92-0346-PCO-GU DOCKET NO. 920003-GU PAGE 4 with which to potentially or actually control the pricing of gas by either all quoting a particular price, or adhering to a price offered by SJNG's current vendor(s), thus impairing the competitive interests of SJNG and its current vendor(s).
+Knowledge of the FGT assigned points of delivery (POI), price, and quantity received by SJNG would give other competing vendors information with which to potentially or actually control the pricing of gas by either all quoting a particular price, or adhering to a price offered by SJNG's current vendor(s), thus impairing the competitive interests of SJNG and its current vendor(s).
 The end result is reasonably likely to be increased gas prices, and, therefore, an increased cost of gas which SJNG must recover from its ratepayers.
-Accordingly, we find this information to be proprietary confidential business information.
+We agree.

 We find that by granting SJNG's confidentiality request as discussed above, others will be able to calculate the PGA factor without suppliers being able to back-in to the price paid by the company to its vendor(s).
-We note that we are approving the confidential classification of this information for the month of December, 1991, only.
+We note that we are approving the confidential classification of this information for the month of June, 1992, only.